-Please remember that when the device is fully reset, all the configuration settings are returned to the factory settings.
-This means that you will have to completely reconfigure the SE680 WiMAX.
+- Please remember that when the device is fully reset, all the configuration settings are returned to the factory settings.
+This means that you will have to completely reconfigure the SE681 WiMAX. - ◆ You can also reset the SE681 WiMAX via the Reset button on the device itself (→ page 18).